Skip to content

 Each card shows the network name, type, enabled/disabled status, subnet, and MTU.

 Use the search bar to filter networks by name, or the sort dropdown to order by Name A–Z, Name Z–A, By Type, or By Status.
+Use the ⊞ / ≑ toggle to switch between card grid and list view.

 Click a card to open the detail panel showing the full network configuration including subnet, mask, MTU, IPv6, and IPv6 prefix.